SuzuKafka/COSC2769-FullStack-Group14/README.md

    - Add items to the cart and proceed through checkout (cart should clear, confirmation should show hub name).
    - Log in as a shipper and open `/shipper/orders`; set an order to delivered/canceled and confirm it disappears.

+### UI Verification
+- Direct-load three routes (for example `/`, `/cart`, `/vendor/my-products`) in fresh tabs to confirm the header renders on every page and switches between `Login` (logged out) and `My Account` (after signing in).
+- Use browser dev tools device presets to inspect the Browse product grid: Desktop ≥1024 px displays 3 columns, Tablet 768–1023 px shows 2 columns, and Phone ≤767 px collapses to 1 column.
+Capture screenshots if your submission requires evidence.

 ## Project Structure
 - `server/` – Node.js + Express backend (`index.js` entry point).
 - `client/` – React frontend bootstrapped with Vite.